Can Einstein (rings) surf Gravitational Waves?: Gravitational Waves produced by the lens

 \subsection{GW propagating along the Lens plane}

-A GW propagating perpendicular to the line of sight will stretch and compress the spatial separations between points along the lines-of-sight itself, perturbing the trajectories of the photons when their distance to the \textit{lens plane} becomes comparable with the wave-length $\lambda_{GW}$, as shown in the previous section.
+A GW propagating perpendicular to the line of sight will stretch and compress the spatial separations between points along the line-of-sight itself.
+As a result, the distance from the observer to the source changes and becomes $\overline{OS'}=\overline{OS} + \Delta L$, where $\Delta L$ is the stretch or compression induced by the GW.\footnote{Notice that the spatial extension of the lens in the direction of the line of sight should also change because of the gravitational wave, which we however neglect since we are working within the thin lens approximation.}